exposit/pythia-oracle/HELP.md

 Grid mapping is used in conjunction with the grid map panel or with a piece of graph paper or a similar program.
 Each button returns a set of coordinates you can click or fill in to make a room or passage.
 Obviously, sanity checks are needed; if something doesn't make sense, connect it differently or skip it.

 "Get Grid Room Pattern" returns a room-shaped set of coordinates.
-Pick a square on the map (likely an exit from another room or corridor) and count it as "1"; the rest of the room coordinates are in relation to this.
+Pick a square on the map (likely an exit from another room or corridor or center-bottom if it's a new map) and count it as "1"; the rest of the room coordinates are in relation to this.

-> [Grid Room]
+> [Grid Room]<br>
-> 1: 1 to 6
+> 1: 1 to 6<br>
 > 2: 1 to 3

 *You would, starting from your "1", fill in 1 to 6, then move up one row and fill in 1 to 3.*